-Plug-in solar, the kind you mount on a balcony and plug straight into a 13A socket, is now legal in the UK.
-The Department for Energy Security and Net Zero announced the change on 24 March 2026, and BS 7671 Amendment 4 came into force on 15 April 2026.
-Maximum output is capped at 800W per home.
-For renters and flat owners, this is the first time small-scale solar has been a legitimate option in the UK.
+Plug-in solar is now legal in the UK: the kind you mount on a balcony rail and plug into a 13A socket.
+The Department for Energy Security and Net Zero announced the change on 24 March 2026, and BS 7671 Amendment 4 came into force on 15 April 2026, capping output at 800W per home.

 What’s legal now

-Until last month, plug-in solar sat in a regulatory grey area.
-BS 7671, the UK wiring regulations, treated any source of generation behind the consumer unit as a fixed installation, ruling out consumer kits that plug into a standard socket.
-Amendment 4 carves out a new category for certified plug-in solar up to 800W peak.
-The kit sits on a balcony rail, a flat roof, or a freestanding ground frame, and the microinverter plugs into a normal 13A outlet.
+Until April 2026, plug-in solar sat in a regulatory grey area.
+BS 7671, the UK wiring regulations, treated any source of generation behind the consumer unit as a fixed installation, which ruled out consumer kits plugged into a standard socket.
+Amendment 4 carves out certified plug-in solar up to 800W peak.
+The kit sits on a balcony rail, a flat roof edge, or a freestanding ground frame, and the microinverter plugs into a normal 13A outlet.

 Two conditions still apply.
-You have to notify your Distribution Network Operator (DNO) under the G98 process before connection, a quick online form rather than an approval gate.
-And the British Standards Institution is still finalising a dedicated product safety standard, expected around July 2026.
+You have to notify your Distribution Network Operator (DNO) under the G98 process before connection.
+That is a quick online form, not an approval gate.
+The British Standards Institution is also finalising a dedicated product safety standard, expected around July 2026.
 Until then, the safest route is a CPS-registered electrician fitting a kit with CE and UKCA marking.
 Sunflower Solar has a useful technical breakdown of the 2026 regulations for the full standards detail.

 Who plug-in solar actually suits